OUC-VAS/ForensicsForest/README.md

 ## Dataset Preparation

 We include the dataset loaders for several commonly-used generated-faces datasets, i.e.,  [StyleGAN](https://github.com/NVlabs/stylegan) ,  [StyleGAN2](https://github.com/NVlabs/stylegan2) , and  [StyleGAN3](https://github.com/NVlabs/stylegan3) .
 You can enter the dataset website to download the original data.
-The folder structure is shown as follows.
+The folder structure is shown as following.

 ```ruby
 StyleGAN